emilyannemoses/blog/_posts/2019-06-02-vocabulary.md

         <br>
         ASCII stands for the American Standard Code for Information Interchange.
 It is a set of 128 numeric codes that represent the English letters, punctuation marks and other characters.
 The ASCII code for uppercase A is 65.
 So, when you type an uppercase A on your computer keyboard, the number 65 is stored in memory as binary number 01000001.
         <br><br>
-        In order to know which code is assigned to which character, there are plenty of charts online you can refert to.
+        In order to know which code is assigned to which character, there are plenty of charts online you can refer to.
 Simply Google "ASCII Table"
         <br><br>
         </details>
     - <details>